Jakarta ePrix: Circuit

 The original circuit was initially to be situated around the National Monument and the Merdeka Square, both in Central Jakarta.
 The announcement of the location was delayed until January 2022, from the original schedule of December 2021.
-The executive director of the Center of Youth and Population Research (CYPR), Dedek Prayudi, commented that the 2022 Jakarta ePrix could have been potentially delayed or cancelled as a result of location uncertainty.
+The executive director of the Center of Youth and Population Research (CYPR), Dedek Prayudi, commented that the 2022 Jakarta ePrix could have been delayed or cancelled as a result of location uncertainty.

-Eventually, the location of the circuit would be announced in 23 December according to the main director of PT Jakarta Propertindo (Jakpro), Widi Amanasto.
-The event's chief organizer, Ahmad Sahroni, said that only two left from all five options for the circuit's location, Ancol or JIEXPO Kemayoran.
-On 22 December, following multiple postponements, Ancol was selected as the location for the race.
+As of December 2021, five alternative sites were under consideration: Jalan Jenderal Sudirman, Pantai Indah Kapuk (PIK), JIEXPO Kemayoran, Jakarta International Stadium (JIS), and Ancol.
+Eventually, the location of the circuit would be announced on 23 December according to the main director of PT Jakarta Propertindo (Jakpro), Widi Amanasto.
+The event's chief organizer, Ahmad Sahroni, said that only two of the five options for the circuit's location remained, Ancol or JIEXPO Kemayoran.
+On 22 December, following multiple postponements, Ancol was selected as the location for the race, with construction of the circuit beginning in February 2022, track paving finishing in April 2022, and all supporting infrastructure declared complete by 1 June 2022, days before the first race.

-Ancol's location as the race in Ancol caused controversies, due to it being constructed at a mud dump that was used during the previous governorships of Joko Widodo and Basuki Tjahaja Purnama.
-While the Indonesian Democratic Party of Struggle (PDI-P) opposed tree logging at the location, the main director of Jakpro, Widi Amanasto said that the trees would not be cut down, but instead be relocated.
-Jakarta's vice governor, Ahmad Riza Patria, said that the race is not supposed to be held on the swamps.
+The race's location in Ancol caused controversy, as the circuit was constructed on a mud dump that had been used during the previous governorships of Joko Widodo and Basuki Tjahaja Purnama.
+While the Indonesian Democratic Party of Struggle (PDI-P) opposed tree logging at the location, the main director of Jakpro, Widi Amanasto, said that the trees would not be cut down, but would instead be relocated.
+Jakarta's vice governor, Ahmad Riza Patria, said that the race was not supposed to be held on the swamps.

+The Jakarta International e-Prix Circuit, the eventual permanent home of the race, is 2.4 km (1.5 mi) long and 12 m wide, with 18 corners.
+The circuit runs clockwise and features a 600 m main straight.